Los Angeles Public Relations Agency Leaders Share Lockdown PR Best Practices Advice

-At major media like the Wall Street Journal, New York Times, CNBC and CNN, 90% of their coverage is either straight COVID-19 news or COVID-19 related.
-So if you don’t have a COVID-19 or COVID-19 related story, it’s much, much tougher to get coverage.
+At major media like the Wall Street Journal, New York Times, CNBC, and CNN, 90% of their coverage is either straight COVID-19 news or COVID-19 related.
+So if you don’t have a COVID-19 or COVID-19-related story, it’s much, much tougher to get coverage.

-According to data from Talkwalker, pandemic news appears to have peaked March 16, 2020, but the crisis still dominates the news media’s capacity.
+According to data from Talkwalker, pandemic news appears to have peaked on March 16, 2020, but the crisis still dominates the news media’s capacity.

-“This is a big time for the fashion industry to show how they’re stepping up and being part of the community,” says Kimberly Goodnight of Media Playground PR, which specializes in PR for Los Angeles-based fashion, accessory and lifestyle brands.
+“This is a big time for the fashion industry to show how they’re stepping up and being part of the community,” says Kimberly Goodnight of Media Playground PR, which specializes in PR for Los Angeles-based fashion, accessory, and lifestyle brands.

-“After containment the face mask is going to be a big part of street style, and it’s here to stay for a long, long time.”
-Kimberly said she would not be surprised to see virtual fashion shows come into their own as well, with appropriate social distancing between models on the runway. ”I think it’s an opportunity for brands to experiment with online tools because it’s going to change our way of doing thing,” wrote Rocio Prato, a fashion publicist, in the text chat.
+“After containment, the face mask is going to be a big part of street style, and it’s here to stay for a long, long time,” Kimberly said she would not be surprised to see virtual fashion shows come into their own as well, with appropriate social distancing between models on the runway. ”I think it’s an opportunity for brands to experiment with online tools because it’s going to change our way of doing thing,” wrote Rocio Prato, a fashion publicist, in the text chat.

 “Clients who are staying in the game understand that PR is very important right now.
-This is not a time to be quiet, but clients need guidance to make sure that they have the right voice and tone out there, because there is no going back,” says Kimberly.
+This is not a time to be quiet, but clients need guidance to make sure that they have the right voice and tone out there because there is no going back,” says Kimberly.
 You can only move forward and to do that, you have to be part of the conversation.
 It’s a very sensitive time right now.

-It was a great session with these respected Los Angeles Public Relations agency leaders and you can watch the entire panel in the video in this blog post.
+It was a great session with these respected Los Angeles Public Relations agency leaders, and you can watch the entire panel in the video in this blog post.
 And I want to thank Bob Gold and Kimberly Goodnight for taking the time to participate.